 Grosvenor Church has its roots in the early Christian Brethren movement.

 Robert Chapman, a solicitor from London came to Devon and had ministered for ten years at the Ebenezer Baptist Chapel before establishing the work at Grosvenor Street in 1842.

 In December, 1994 the Church moved buildings, having outgrown its old premises.
 What was once a railway goods shed is now a building accommodating a wide range of facilities, with extensive parking.
 It is on Old Station Road, adjacent to Eastern Avenue, one of the main roads into Barnstaple from the North Devon Link road.
 The church is free and independent, regarding itself in communion with the one universal church, based on the premise that the primary source of faith and practice is the Bible, God’s authoritative Scripture.
-It is a member of the Evangelical Alliance and Partnership UK.
-We enjoy a valued relationshpip with Counties
+It is a member of the Evangelical Alliance and Partnership UK and enjoys a longstanding valued relationship with Counties UK.

 - the centrality of Christ and the cross